Fortran API#

 To change those specific structure parameters the structure type and all dependent objects should be reconstructed to ensure a consistent setup.

-) can be changed without requiring to reconstruct dependent objects like calculators or restart data.
+Other properties, like the geometry (xyz), molecular charge (charge), number of unpaired electrons (uhf) and lattice parameters (lattice) can be changed without requiring to reconstruct dependent objects like calculators or restart data.

 Error handling#

-The basic error handler is an allocatable derived type, available from mctc_env
+The basic error handler is an allocatable derived type, available from mctc_env as error_type, which signals an error by its allocation status.

 use mctc_env, only : error_type, fatal_error